 The Movement for Safe, Equitable, Quality, and Relevant (SEQuRe) Education hosted a webinar of over 2,000 registrants with UNICEF Philippines.
 They’re calling on the Duterte government to heed the clamor for a return to face-to-face learning in the Philippines.

-“It is plain ridiculous for our schools to remain indefinitely closed when there have been plenty of studies and successful experiences from other countries that prove safe school reopening is not only possible, but necessary.
+“It is plain ridiculous for our schools to remain indefinitely closed when there have been plenty of studies and successful experiences from other countries that prove safe school reopening is not only possible but necessary.

 Our youth’s future and well-being are at stake, and so is national development.
 Time is of the essence, especially with the threat of severe learning loss and retrogression if school closure is further prolonged,” said Dr. Mercedes Arzadon.
-Dr. Arzadon is the Convenor of SEQuRe Education Movement and professor at the UP College of Education.
+Dr. Arzadon is the Convenor of the SEQuRe Education Movement and a professor at the UP College of Education.

 Arzadon cited lessons from neighboring countries in Asia such as Japan, China, Vietnam, and Indonesia.
 All of these countries have reopened their schools in all or in targeted areas amid the pandemic.
-She argued that their experiences can be used to plan for a safe and limited in-person learning in the Philippines.
+She argued that their experiences can be used to plan for safe and limited in-person learning in the Philippines.

 We’ve already allowed malls and restaurants and even casinos and cockpits to operate in many places, but why haven’t we opened our schools yet?